mucherino/teaching/HPC/game/README.md

-In case you'd write new text files containing some other interesting models (initial states for the torus), please don't hesitate to send them to your teacher, or to directly add them to the repository via a "push request".
+In case you'd write new text files containing some other interesting models (initial states for the torus), please don't hesitate to send them to your teacher, or to directly add them to this repository via a "push request".

 ## Links